kcrary/istari/docs/ui.md

 the goals except the first.
 To obtain a full listing of all current goals use `C-c S`.

-Some tactics (notable the typechecker) may generate more detailed information on subgoals than what is displayed by default.
+Some tactics (notably the typechecker) may generate more detailed information on subgoals than what is displayed by default.
 That detail can be displayed using `C-c C-d`.